kisernl/kisernl/README.md

 # Noah Kiser
 `full-stack engineer`

 I’m a software engineer who enjoys building apps, simplifying complexity, making JS games for my kids, and writing python scripts for anything that could marginally benefit my life.
-I build for work and I build for fun... and the venn diagram of those two confirms that software is my sweet spot.
+I build for work + I build for fun... and the venn diagram of those two confirms that software is my sweet spot.

 ---
 <!--